Dust in the Wind

 their days are like a fleeting shadow. — Psalm 144:3-4

 Suddenly, a song started to play on the bus radio.
-It was a song from the ‘70s rock band Kansas, Dust in the Wind: “I close my eyes only for a moment and the moment’s gone . . .”
-The song caught my attention, but no one else seemed to notice.
-The lyrics continued: “All we do crumbles to the ground though we refuse to see . . .”
+It was ‘70s rock band Kansas’ Dust in the Wind: “I close my eyes only for a moment and the moment’s gone…” The song caught my attention; no one else seemed to notice.
+The lyrics continued: “All we do crumbles to the ground though we refuse to see…”

 He was right.
 The idea that we are merely dust in the wind does have its roots in the Bible, and most obviously in Psalm 144.
 The “lyrics” to this song go: “LORD, what are human beings that you care for them, mere mortals that you think of them?
 They are like a breath; their days are like a fleeting shadow.”
 But if that is truly the case — that we are nothing but a fleeting shadow or dust in the wind — then what is the value of our lives?

 This is the idea that David shares with us in Psalm 144.
-He agreed with the Kansas song’s lyrics – human beings are just dust in the wind.
+The lyrics of the Kansas song are in sync with David’s message — human beings are just dust in the wind.
 However, we can choose to become more.
-On our own, we are nothing, but when we choose God, we are infinitely more.
+On our own, we are nothing, dust in the wind, but when we choose God, we are infinitely more.